 We have to see and acknowledge teams as humans, not just what they do as workers.
-This leads to trust, people feeling valued, appreciated, and seen.
+This leads to trust, and people feeling valued, appreciated, and seen.
 This then fosters better connections and better performance.

 A good way to do this is to do something like ‘winners of the week’ to discuss both good work that’s been completed.
 You can also celebrate great communication or teamwork that has been displayed.

-4. Make time to celebrate organisation level achievements
+4. Make time to celebrate organisation-level achievements

 Once a month or so, it’s great to show the entire organisation the impact that each team has on a larger scale.
 Doing this publicly and regularly will easily boost feelings of motivation across the company and encourage better cross-functional collaboration.